maxnd/mxMarkEdit/README.md

 - Added bibliographic management (see above form information).
 - Added the extended edito in the grid, activated by `Ctrl + Space`.
 - Bugs fixing: creating a new footnote when there were some lines after the footnotes block messed the text.

-**Version 1.2.28**

-- Small bugs fixing.
-- Corrected and improved the documentation.

-**Version 1.2.27**

-- In the todo form, the headings of the todo items are now visible in a column.

-**Version 1.2.26**

-- Minor graphic improvements in presentation mode.

-**Version 1.2.25**

-- Bugs fixing in presentation mode.
-- Minor graphic improvements in presentation mode.

-**Version 1.2.24**

-- Bugs fixing: sometimes cutting a header in the clipboard didn’t work as expected.
-- Small bugs fixing.

-**Version 1.2.23**

-- Added the shortcut `Meta + Ctrl + E` to save all the screenshots of the presentation of the current document in the `Download` directory.

-**Version 1.2.22**

-- Added the shortcut `Ctrl + D` to insert the current date in the grid.
-- Added the shortcut `Ctrl + Right arrow` to increase the date contained in a cell of one day.
-- Added the shortcut `Ctrl + Left arrow` to decrease the date contained in a cell of one day.
-- Added the shortcut `Meta + C` in the todo form, to copy in the clipboard the todo items.
-- The last edited files are now eight.

-**Version 1.2.21**

-- Bugs fixing in text formatting.

-**Version 1.2.20**

-- In the file search open by `File - Search in files...` menu item, it’s now possibile to use `\n`, `\r` and `\t` to look for line feeds, returns and tabs.
-- Minor graphic improvements in presentation mode.

-**Version 1.2.19**

-- In the options, two buttons have been added to reset the colors of the text in black and white or in various colors; these colors are different for dark and light mode.
-- Minor graphic improvements in presentation mode.

-**Version 1.2.18**

-- Added some information in the documentation on how to export a mxMarkDown presentation in PDF format and to search for todo items in the `Search in files` form.
-- Small bugs fixing.

-**Version 1.2.17**

-- Added menu item `File - Insert...`, to insert the content of a Markdown file in the current one at the cursor position.
-- Deleting an empty row in the grid now doesn’t require confirmation.
-- Minor graphic improvements in presentation mode.
-- Small bugs fixing.

-**Version 1.2.16**

-- Bugs fixing: within links, some Markdown markers were hidden and still active in formatting the text.

-**Version 1.2.15**

-- Bugs fixing: in the grid below the editor, the text could appear shadowed.

-**Version 1.2.14**

-- The menu `?` has been renamed as `Help`.
-- Added the possibility to download the manual (see menu item `Help - Download manual`).
-- Small bugs fixing.

-**Version 1.2.13**

-- In presentation mode, also the list of titles and todos is faded, and spell checking is automatically disabled.
-- Minor graphic improvements.
-- Small bugs fixing.

-**Version 1.2.12**

-- The links recognition is now suspended when the formatting is disabled, greatly improving the performance of the app with very large files.
-- Small bugs fixing.

-**Version 1.2.11**

-- Added the menu item `Tools` - `Optimize presentation` (see above).
-- Improved the color of the links: now the linked file has the color of the code font.

-**Version 1.2.10**

-- In the presentation mode, the text is faded and the selected paragraph is white or black, according to the theme in use, without any highlighting.
-- Added new shortcut: `Meta` + `Shift` + `E` or `Meta` + `Arrow up` to select the previous paragraph during presentation.
-- Added new shortcut: `Meta` + `Arrow down` to select the next paragraph during presentation.

-**Version 1.2.9**

-- The `Edit - Show current title or todo` menu item shows the title or todo item the cursor is under to at the top of the left list, after five other items if existing.
-- In the presentation mode, the status bar is hidden.
-- Bugs fixing: the find next function could crash the app.

-**Version 1.2.8**

-- The search in files now returns maximum 100 recurrences for each document or spreadsheet analysed, and stops at 5,000 global recurrences.
-- Better arrangement of some menu items.
-- Minor graphics improvements.

-**Version 1.2.7**

-- Added the shortcut `Meta` + `Ctrl` + `Shift` + `S` to sort descending the content of the current column in the current table.

-**Version 1.2.6**

-- In the options, has been added the specification of the number of characters of a document beyond which it’s loaded without formatting.
-It’s calculated by the size of the file, not counting the characters, so it could be a bit inaccurate.
-Formatting can be activated afterward.
-- The possible hiding of the title and todo list is now restored when the app is run again.

-**Version 1.2.5**

-- The sorting functionality in the tables now sorts the numbers as such and not as letters, and the sorting stops before a possible formula in all the columns.
-If numeric and textual contents are both present, the numbers are shown first.
-- Bugs fixing: the file search form was not working as expecting.

-**Version 1.2.4**

-- Added a list of all the available shortcuts that are not related to menu items (see The `Help` - `Shortcuts list` menu item).
-- Now the width of the columns of the grid of the last four files is remembered by the app.

-**Version 1.2.3**

-- Added the button in the search form to find the previous recurrence in the document.
-- Added the shortcut `Meta` + `Shift` + `G` to find the previous recurrence in the document in the search form.
-- Improved the speed of the todo items compilation in the todo form.
-- Bugs fixing: the use of the search function could crash the app.
-- Bugs fixing: when the status of a todo item in the todo form is changed, now the possible red color is set properly.

-**Version 1.2.2**

-- Opening one the last four files used, now it’s restored also the last selected cell.
-- In presentation mode, the headings are now highlighted like the other paragraphs.
-- Minor graphics improvements in presentation mode.
-- Bugs fixing: in some circumstances, the content of the grid could not be saved.

-**Version 1.2.1**

-- Bugs fixing: the `Meta` + `V` shortcut in the grid didn’t set it as modified.
-- Bugs fixing: a value pasted with the `Meta` + `V` shortcut in the grid was not considered by a possible function.
-- Bugs fixing: the shortcuts `Meta` + `C`, `Meta` + `X`, `Meta` + `V` and `Meta` + `A` in the fields of the search form didn’t work as expected.

-**Version 1.2.0**

-- Added files search.
-See above the `Files management` title for information.
-- Moving the mouse over the label of the file path and name, at the bottom left, now shows a hint with the complete content, even if in the label it’s truncated due to its length.
-- Minor graphic improvements.
-- Bugs fixing: when the path of the file was very long, the date and time label on the right was overwritten.

 [...]